- What is literacy?

 The ALF is supported by various community partners who play a vital role in the continued growth and efforts of the Foundation.
-These partners include:
+A list of longstanding partners include:

-Aboriginal Benefits Foundation, The Andrews Foundation, Ansvar Insurance, The Ballarat Foundation, Besen Family Foundation, Cecil & Neita Quail Charitable Trust, Collier Charitable Fund, Coca Cola Foundation, Estate of the late Daniel Scott, FRRR, GWA Griffiths Estate, HV McKay Charitable Trust, ING Foundation, ISPT, James Kirby Foundation, The Lord Mayor’s Charitable Fund, The Marian & EH Flack Trust, McEwen Foundation, Melbourne Community Foundation, Minter Ellison Charitable Gifts Committee, Newsboys Foundation, O’Neill Foundation, The Ray & Joyce Uebergang Foundation, The Reading Foundation, St George Foundation and the Sunshine Foundation.
+These partners include: auDA Foundation, The Andrews Foundation, Ansvar Insurance, The Ballarat Foundation & United Way Ballarat, Besen Family Foundation, Bennelong Foundation, Collier Charitable Fund, Gandel Philanthropy, H.V McKay Charitable Trust, James N. Kirby Foundation, Lord Mayor’s Charitable Foundation, Mazda Foundation, The Marian & EH Flack Trust, Medibank Community Fund, Newsboys Foundation, RM Ansett Trust, Snow Foundation, The Ray & Joyce Uebergang Foundation and Victorian Women’s Benevolent Trust.

 Any further questions or comments can be made by directly contacting the ALF by telephone, email or in writing.